RomanLukach/hw25/README_hw26.md

         - Wrong Mail address no preface - should not be able login
         - Wrong Mail address missed dot - should not be able login SIGN UP:
+        - No mail / No passwords - should not be able sign up
         - No mail /  passwords are correct - should not be able sign up
         - Repeate passwords is shorter - should not be able sign up
         - No password / Repeate password is correct - should not be able sign up